maxwellabgit/Databasics-Endpoints/README.md

     instance = 'COMPUTEINSTANCE'
     port = '123'

 Write SQL queries.
 Here we write two queries.
-One query to retrieve field names from the table we are connecting to, and one query to retrieve the current day's data.
+One query to retrieve field names from the table we are connecting to, and one query to retrieve the table's data.

     q_fieldname = "SELECT * FROM INFORMATION_SCHEMA.COLUMNS WHERE TABLE_NAME = 'Table_Name'"
     q_data = "SELECT [col1], [col2], [col3] FROM database.table"